szikszail/with-aws-creds/README.md

 A CLI tool to run a command with your AWS credentials set as environment variables.

-The tool will set ALL key/values from the selected profile from the **AWS Credentails** file as environment variables, where:
+The tool will set ALL key/values from the selected profile from the **AWS Credentials** file as environment variables, where:

 1. The environment variable names are in UPPERCASE
 1. The profile selected is either
     1. the one set in the `--aws_profile` argument, or
     1. the one set in the `AWS_PROFILE` environment variable, or
     1. the `default`, or
-    1. if non match, and there is only one profile, then that.
+    2. if non-match, and there is only one profile, then that.

 ## Usage